iKarTehFox/web-clock-docs/docs/installation.md

 If you are using Node.js, you can use `http-server` to serve the website.
 1. Install `http-server` by running `npm install -g http-server`
 2. Run `http-server -p 80 ./dist` to serve the website on port 80 (or whatever port you want)
+ - If you downloaded a pre-built version, simply run `http-server -p 80` instead.

     ![A screenshot of the http-server command running in a Terminal.](/assets/images/docs-Installation/http-server-example.png)